Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Your nervous system reads that difference.
 It responds accordingly.

-Add to this: the stressor never resolves.
+And the stressor never resolves.
 In traditional employment, a stressful project ends.
 The threat disappears and your body returns to baseline.
-As a founder, the threat is permanent.
-There's no moment where your nervous system registers "we're safe now" — because from its perspective, you're not.
+As a founder, there's no moment where your nervous system registers "we're safe now" — because from its perspective, you're not.

-Research on entrepreneurial stress confirms founders experience significantly higher allostatic load — the cumulative wear from chronic stress — than employed people at equivalent income levels.
+Research on entrepreneurial stress confirms founders experience significantly higher allostatic load — the cumulative wear from chronic stress — than employed people at equivalent income levels (Carland, Hoy & Malone, 1988).
 Loving the work doesn't buffer it.
 Good months don't buffer it.
-The stress is structural.
+The stress is structural to how the model works.

 |---|---|---|